cfiebach/Python_For_Psychologists_25-26/_sources/introduction/introduction_2.md

 The things covered in this section will introduce central concepts for our subsequent endeavors in this class.
 More precisely, we'll explore `jupyter notebooks` as one form of interacting with your computer, specifically `python`.
 Getting a good hang of this will be important as most of our `python` endeavors will happen within `jupyter notebooks` and they are a staple in research workflows.

-## Installation of Python packages in conda
+## Create an Environment and Install Python packages in conda

 Before that, we want to make sure that a number of packages are installed on your system that you may need for the next sessions.